-d.
 Financial and Risk Management Objectives and Policies

-Haydon School practices risk management principles through its Full Governing Body (FGB), namely the Governors and the constituted sub-committees.
+Haydon School practises risk management principles through its Full Governing Body (FGB), namely the Member Governors and Governors and the constituted sub-committees.
 The Audit Committee oversees these areas.
-Any major risks highlighted at any sub-committee are brought to the main Board of Governors with proposed mitigating actions and they continue to be reported until the risk is adequately mitigated.
-Haydon School Governors accept managed risk as an inevitable part of its operations but maintains an objective not to run unacceptable levels of risk in any area.
-The subjective nature of this process requires major risks to be resolved by the Governors collectively, whilst more minor risks are dealt with by the Senior Leadership Team.
+Any major risks highlighted at any sub-committee are brought to the main FGB with proposed mitigating actions and they continue to be reported until the risk is adequately mitigated.

+Haydon School Member Governors and Governors accept managed risk as an inevitable part of its operations but maintains an objective not to run unacceptable levels of risk in any area.
+The subjective nature of this process requires major risks to be resolved by the Member Governors and Governors collectively, whilst more minor risks are dealt with by the Senior Leadership Team